ALBA BALMASEDA

 Combines the practice of architecture with academic research and teaching.
 Collaborated actively with Irisarri+Piñera Architects, Vivero de Iniciativas Ciudadanas (VIC) and Anupama Kundoo Architects.
 Developed academic research and teaching at Vastu Shilpa Foundation in Amhedabad, University of Nairobi, Tokyo Wonder Site, University IUAV Venice, KAKD Copenhagen or TU Berlin.

-Started own architectural practice in Madrid in 2014.
-Currently Assistant Professor at Stuttgart School of Architecture and Planning and PhD candidate at Roma Tre University Department of Architecture.
+Co-founder of the BarrioBalmaseda studio which ran from 2014 to 2020.
+Since 2020 she has started a new architectural practice focused on design, teaching and research.
+Currently Guest Assistant Professor at Stuttgart School of Architecture and Planning and PhD candidate at Roma Tre University Department of Architecture.

 Madrid-Stuttgart-Palermo